teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 inert `channel-activity-v3`: `compare` and `heatmap` move through the existing `observe` then `on` gate on development only, with `off`, disable and unload as exact rollback.
 No new Partyline mutation or activity write is introduced.
+MB771 retains that package only on development `#test`, persists the exact three grants plus enabled/`on` posture, proves restart restoration and leaves the existing `quotes-v3` promotion unchanged.

 ## What is installed and active across API v3?